UoM-NXCT/TAMS/README.md

 poetry run python -m client
 ```

+## Documentation

+The documentation is hosted on [ReadTheDocs](https://tams-nxct.readthedocs.io/en/latest/).

 ## Issues

 If you have found a bug, you can file it under the 'issues' tab.
 You can also request new features.